Skip to main content

 Dance Flies

 Dance flies get their name from their erratic flight patterns in mating swarms.
 They are commonly found in swarms, sometimes above stationary objects such as shrubs or fence posts.
-Dance flies may be annoying outdoors, but do not usually come indoors.
+Dance flies may be annoying outdoors, but they do not usually come indoors.

-Page last reviewed: December 28, 2023
+Page last reviewed: November 4, 2024

 Join our mailing list